 - Table 3.3 shows how many extra scheduled days off the older employee accrues per calendar year.
-These are not holidays as referred to in Section 7:634 of the Dutch Civil Code - The numbers of days in table 3.3 apply to employees: - who are employed by the employer for the entire calendar year and - who belonged to their age category for the entire year. - If the employee was only employed by the employer for part of the year, they are entitled to a number of days in proportion to the term of their employment in that year. - If the employee works part-time, they are entitled to a number of days in proportion to their working hours.
+These are not holidays as referred to in Section 7:634 of the Dutch Civil Code. - The numbers of days listed in Table 3.3 apply to the employee employed by the employer for the entire calendar year.
+If the employee was only employed by the employer for part of the year, they are entitled to a number of days in proportion to the term of their employment in that year. - If the employee works part-time, they are entitled to a number of days in proportion to their working hours.